 - Semiconductor manufacturers that make the sensors to collect data

 - Software companies that manage devices and sensors and provide smart solutions

 - Cloud storage companies that store the encrypted data

-- Cybersecurity companies, which protect systems from hackers and attacks at every step throughout the process of collecting, transferring, processing, analyzing, and storing data
+- Cybersecurity companies, which protect systems from hackers and attacks at every step throughout the process of collecting, transferring, processing, analysing, and storing data

-- Companies that provide building management systems to maintain and optimize facility operations including energy/water/waste management, reducing energy consumption
+- Companies that provide building management systems to maintain and optimise facility operations including energy/water/waste management, reducing energy consumption

 - Companies that enable the shift to smart grids and electric vehicles